instacart/truetime-android/README.md

 ### What is nifty about the Rx version?

-* it can take in multiple NTP hosts to shoot out the UDP request
+* it can take in multiple SNTP hosts to shoot out the UDP request
 * those UDP requests are executed in parallel (with a limit of 3 parallel calls)
-* if one of the NTP requests fail, we retry the failed request (alone) 5 times
+* if one of the SNTP requests fail, we retry the failed request (alone) 5 times
 * as soon as we hear back from any of the hosts, we immediately take that and terminate the rest of the requests